gocd/gocd-trial/README.md

 # Shutdown

-When finished trying GoCD to bring the server down, by typing:
+When finished trying GoCD bring the server down, by typing:

 ```
 docker-compose down